 Exposing for the subject can be tricky when your camera’s light metering system is trying to average the entire scene.
 A high-key scenario (or overall bright scene) will result in a backlit subject.
 The subject, being a small part of the overall image, will appear very dark, being underexposed.

 In other situations, you may want to place your subject towards the edge of the frame rather than in the center.
-The center-weighted metering system will give less regard the light values near the edge of the frame, leaving your subject improperly exposed.
+The center-weighted metering system will give less regard to the light values near the edge of the frame, leaving your subject improperly exposed.
 Using the spot-meter, you can tap on the subject directly for accurate exposure.

 Create a manually bracketed set of exposures for an HDR image